limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/shared/README.md

 ---

-### 3. Shared run-time helpers
+### 3. Small mode helpers

-These are small functions used in optional live rerun mode.
+These are small helpers for handling the notebook execution mode safely and clearly.

 Examples:

-- runtime API key intake helper
+- replay mode defaults
-- prompt loading helper
+- optional live mode switch
-- small request wrapper
+- minimal API key intake helper for the one live notebook
-- safe mode switch between replay and live mode
+- small prompt loading helper if clearly reused

 These helpers should only support the demos.
 They should not become a full execution framework.